SorerBOT/cunit.h/README.md

 Like NUnit or JUnit, but tiny, and written in C for C development.

 ## How do I use it?
-Each tests file repreesnts a single testing-suite.
+Each tests file represents a single testing-suite.
 Use the `CUNIT_TEST`, `CUNIT_SETUP`, `CUNIT_CLEANUP`, `CUNIT_SETUP_ONETIME`, `CUNIT_CLEANUP_ONETIME` in order to add tests, a per-test setup function, a per-test cleanup function, a general--one time setup function, and a general--one time cleanup funciton.
 The setup / cleanup functions are shared between all suites, but I plan to change that soon.
 Here is how a complete testing suite might look:
 ```c
 CUNIT_SETUP_ONETIME()
 {